alex-sumner/roam-parser/README.md

-### Parser for text exported from Roam databases, see https://roamresearch.com/
+# Parser for text exported from Roam databases

-#### Based on the specification here: https://roamresearch.com/#/app/help/page/NYgRwJaQM
+Based on the specification here: https://roamresearch.com/#/app/help/page/NYgRwJaQM

 ##### Usage:

 `(parser/parse "Some text containing  an __italic section__ and a [[[[nested]]link]]")`

-##### produces:
+produces:

 `[:content "Some text containing  an " [:italic "italic section"] " and a " [:link [:link "nested"] "link"]]`

-Uses the grammar specified in the file roam.bnf in the src root for more details see: https://github.com/Engelberg/instaparse/blob/master/docs/ABNF.md
+The parsing uses the grammar specified in the file `roam.bnf` in the src root for more details see: https://github.com/Engelberg/instaparse/blob/master/docs/ABNF.md

 The root element of the tree returned is `[:content ...]`